 18U: girls 18 years of age or younger on December 31 of the previous year.

-Example: if you are 12 years old or younger on December 31, 2006, you will play at the 12U-age level during the 2007 season.
+Example: if you are 12 years old or younger on December 31, you will play at the 12U-age level the following season.

 ELIGIBILITY

 Players must be properly registered, fees paid, and in good standing with MVSA to be eligible for tryouts and placement on an MVSA roster.
 Late registrations and/or fee payments (after the formal registration dates) are subject to roster availability and will be assigned to teams at the discretion of the selection committee.
+Returning players are subject to board approval.

 TEAM FORMATION

-10U In-house: Teams will be formed on a balanced basis.
+8U In-House: 8U In-House teams will be formed on a balanced basis.
 There will not be a try-out but rather a skill clinic will be held before the season starts, and coaches and Board members shall form equitable teams.
 Efforts will be made to place friends on the same team.

-14U, 16U & 18U: The board recognizes that MVSA has an obligation to our players and to our opponents, to form teams with skill levels commensurate to age and competitive ability.
+12U, 14U, 16U & 18U: The board recognizes that MVSA has an obligation to our players and to our opponents, to form teams with skill levels commensurate to age and competitive ability.
 Therefore, teams at these age levels will be formed on the basis of try-out evaluations.
 The highest tier level team(s) at each age level will include the top seven position players, the top two pitchers and the top catcher as determined by tryout evaluations.
 The top seven position players shall not include the top pitchers or catcher.
 The remaining 2 players (for a 12-person roster) shall be selected by the team coach from the remaining pool of eligible players.
 Once the top team(s) is formed, if it is deemed that all remaining players will play at the same tier level, a selection committee appointed by the MVSA Board of Directors will place players on equitable rosters using a modified draft.
 If the players remaining play at different tier levels, the higher tier level team(s) will include the next highest rated pitcher and catcher, and the next eight highest rated players as determined by tryout evaluations.
 The coach of this team shall make 2 at large selections (for a 12-person roster) from the remaining eligible players to fill the roster.

 Players may request to play down to a lower tier team subject to board approval.
 Specifically, this allows a pitcher or catcher not rated high enough to play on the higher level team an opportunity to play down in order to pitch/catch on a lower tier team.